Coming Out of COVID: What Parents Need to Know About Supporting Kids Emerging from the Pandemic School Year

-The Benchmark Presents series invites you to "Coming Out of COVID: What Parents Need to Know About Supporting Kids Emerging from the Pandemic School Year."
+We hope you enjoyed our Benchmark Presents inaugural series event entitled "Coming Out of COVID: What Parents Need to Know About Supporting Kids Emerging from the Pandemic School Year."

-Join us at this lunchtime webinar on Thursday, May 27 to hear from our panel of experts as they answer parent questions about how to help children thrive emotionally and academically as we move into this summer and the next school year.
+You can watch the recording on this event.
+You will hear our panel of experts answer parent questions about how to help children thrive emotionally and academically as we move into this summer and the next school year.

 Meet Our Panelists